 There’s a great poem from Rumi called The Guest House which beautifully describes how to deal with the ‘uninvited guests’ that show up at the door.

-ps if you’d like to work with me, I offer a 3-month coaching package specifically designed to help you break free of the mind and connect deeply with the peace that’s ever-present within you.
+If you’d like to work with me one-on-one, I offer a 3-month coaching package specifically designed to help you break free of the mind and connect deeply with the peace that’s ever-present within you.

-Shoot me an email for a FREE discovery call (with zero obligation.)
+Shoot me an email for a FREE discovery call (with no obligation.)